Journal of Hematology, ISSN 1927-1212 print, 1927-1220 online, Open Access

 Figure 1.

-Figure 1.
-CT chest with contrast showing the osteoblastic lesions in the ribs (a) and vertebrae (b) (arrows).
+↓ Figure 2.
+CT abdomen and pelvis with contrast showing the pelvic osteoblastic lesions (arrows).
 CT: computed tomography.

 Figure 2.

-Figure 2.
-CT abdomen and pelvis with contrast showing the pelvic osteoblastic lesions (arrows).
+↓ Figure 3.
+CT abdomen and pelvis with contrast showing hepatosplenomegaly and dilated portal vein (arrows).
 CT: computed tomography.

 Figure 3.